 A year under the Dragon promises to be full of drive and business opportunities.
 So go get your pyrotechnics from the basement and celebrate New Year’s again – this time Chinese style!

 Recently Artec MHT scanner was involved in an unusual project.
-A centerpiece of an upcoming exhibition, Miss Johanna Julliane Pforte, a mummy, had to be digitized.
+A centerpiece of an upcoming exhibition, Miss Johanna Julliane Pforte, a mummy, was 3D digitized.

-3D scanning and 3D printing are innovative technologies that complement each other and both were used in a project by Party, Inc. -- "Omote 3D Shashin Kan."
+3D scanning and 3D printing were utilized in a project by Party, Inc. -- "Omote 3D Shashin Kan."